takelwerk/takelage-doc/doc/tau/hg.md

 thus better suited for takelage.
-As a bonus, takelage has the [hg-git](https://foss.heptapod.net/mercurial/hg-git) plugin installed to we can use git remotes both for the projects and the subprojects.
+As a bonus, takelage has the [hg-git](https://foss.heptapod.net/mercurial/hg-git) plugin installed so we can use git remotes both for the (git) projects and the (hg) subprojects.

 <a name="warning"/>